Innovation Driving Change

 MHVC is pleased to introduce this new section of our website featuring creative approaches and activities within our MHVC region, as well as important national best practices initiatives that our network can incorporate into the integrated delivery systems and drive outcomes and improve patient care.

-MHVC is excited to announce our Innovation Fund, which is intended to support innovative collaborative projects in the Hudson Valley Region through a formal RFP process.
-As of the July 5 deadline, we received 37 Letters of Intent for exciting projects across the region; we will announce the successful applicants shortly.
+MHVC's Innovation Fund is intended to support innovative collaborative projects in the Hudson Valley Region through a formal RFP process.
+As of the July 5 deadline, we received 37 Letters of Intent for exciting projects across the region; 23 were asked to submit full applications.

 Below are the links to the background materials that were available to LOI applicants: